Through the Blue

 Walking through the main street of Apollonia – life begins at sunset in Greek villages.

 As with most Greek mountain villages with innumerable steps to battle with, forget the stroller.
 Early mornings and evenings are the best time to visit to avoid the heat.
-Like the shops and cafes that close for a 2pm to 5pm siesta, it’s a good idea to follow suit with a late naps so the kids can keep up with village children dashing around playgrounds and squares on late Mediterranean nights.
+Like the shops and cafes that close for a 2pm to 5pm siesta, it’s a good idea to follow suit with a delayed nap so the kids can keep up with village children dashing around playgrounds and squares on late Mediterranean nights.

 — APOLLONIA —